-Physical fitness and exercise are definitely one of the keys to maintaining a healthy, balanced, and sober existence.
-Regular exercise causes the release of endorphins, which are small, protein-packed molecules that are produced by cells in your nervous system.
-Endorphins have been shown to have a positive effect on the brain and body causing feelings of pleasure, controlling pain, reducing depression and anxiety, relieving stress, and decreasing cravings for addictive substances.
-As you continue to exercise once you have detoxed and become sober, you will notice a difference in your physical appearance and will also begin to feel strong again and your self-esteem will increase.
+Physical fitness and exercise are definitely key to maintaining a healthy, balanced, and sober existence.
+Regular exercise causes the release of endorphins, which are small, protein-packed molecules produced by cells in your nervous system.
+Endorphins have been shown to have a positive effect on the brain and body, causing feelings of pleasure, controlling pain, reducing depression and anxiety, relieving stress, and decreasing cravings for addictive substances.
+As you continue to exercise once you have detoxed and become sober, you will notice a difference in your physical appearance and begin to feel strong again, and your self-esteem will increase.

-To reverse the trends you have likely developed as part of an unhealthy lifestyle, at Passages we provide our clients with one-on-one sessions with our Certified Fitness Instructors in our own fully equipped fitness center.
+To reverse the trends you have likely developed as part of an unhealthy lifestyle.
+We provide our clients with one-on-one sessions with our Certified Fitness Instructors in our own fully-equipped fitness center at Passages.

 Passages, Where Addiction Ends and Life Begins™